The Big Send-off: Scalable and Performant Collectives for Deep Learning: Acknowledgment

 \section{Acknowledgment}

-We thank Joy Kitson for providing feedback on the paper and for improving the heatmap figures in the paper.
-An award for computer time was provided by the U.S.~Department of Energy’s Innovative and Novel Computational Impact on Theory and Experiment (INCITE) Program.
-This research used resources of the Oak Ridge Leadership Computing Facility at the Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S.~Department of Energy under Contract No.~DE-AC05-00OR22725.
-This research also used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S.~Department of Energy under Contract No.~DE-AC02-05CH11231 using NERSC award NERSC DDR-ERCAP0034262.
+This material is based upon work supported in part by the National Science Foundation under Grant No.~2047120.
+We thank Joy Kitson of the Parallel Software and Systems Group for providing feedback on the paper and for improving the heatmap figures in the paper.

+This research used resources of the Oak Ridge Leadership Computing Facility at the Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S.~Department of Energy (DOE) under Contract No.~DE-AC05-00OR22725.
+This research also used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S.~DOE Office of Science User Facility, operated under Contract No.~DE-AC02-05CH11231 using NERSC award DDR-ERCAP0034262.